 The instrumentation shall perform carrier lock, symbol timing recovery and amplitude adjustment and equalization while making the measurements.
 The equalizer shall be trained using information in the SC preamble (STF and/or CEF).
-For the … SC mode EVM, measuring Ns samples at the sample rate, the measured symbols should not contain the first and the last hundred symbols of a given packet (ramp up/ down).
+For the … SC mode EVM, measuring Ns samples at the sample rate, the measured symbols should not contain the first and the last hundred symbols of a given PPDU (ramp up/ down).
 The EVM is calculated according to the formula below:

 P3097L2, P3452L19, P3530L58

-The preamble format (control (#64)or SC mode) depend on the MCS in the PHY-TXSTART.request primitive.
-The PHY shall calculate the length of the packet according the MCS and the length specified in the PHY-TXSTART.request primitive, adding padding bits if necessary.
+The preamble format (control or SC mode) depend on the MCS in the PHY-TXSTART.request primitive.
+The PHY shall calculate the length of the PPDU according the MCS and the length specified in the PHY-TXSTART.request primitive, adding padding bits if necessary.

 P3097L16, P3452L34

 Transmission of the PSDU is completed with the transmission of the last bits of the (encoded) PSDU.
 If no TRN-T/R fields are specified in the PHY-TXSTART.request primitive, the PHY shall issue a PHY- TXEND.confirm primitive after the transmission of the last bits.
 If TRN units are requested in the PHY- TXSTART.request primitive, the transmission continues with the transmission of AGC subfields and TRN units.
 The PHY issues the PHY-TXEND.confirm primitive to the MAC after the transmission of the last TRN unit.
-The packet transmission shall be completed, and the PHY entity shall enter the receive state.
+The transmission shall be completed, and the PHY entity shall enter the receive state.
 Each PHY-TXEND.request primitive is acknowledged with a PHY-TXEND.confirm primitive from the PHY.

 P3099L45, P3533L38

-After the PHY-CCA.indication(BUSY) primitive is issued, the PHY entity shall … IThe PHY shall decode the header and determine the MCS, length and other parameters needed for the demodulation of the packet.
+After the PHY-CCA.indication(BUSY) primitive is issued, the PHY entity shall … IThe PHY shall decode the header and determine the MCS, length and other parameters needed for the demodulation of the remainder of the PPDU.

 P3099L61, P3533L50

-At the end of the data portion of a packet … after the data portion of the packet and measure the channel.
+At the end of the Data field … after the Data field and measure the channel.
 After the end of the training fields, the PHY shall generate a PHY-CCA.indication(IDLE) primitive …

 P3100L10, P3533L52

-In the case of signal loss … until the expected end of the packet, including AGC and TRN fields.
+In the case of signal loss … until the expected end of the PPDU, including AGC and TRN fields.

 P3100L30, P3454L18

-20.9.2 Beamforming frame format
+20.9.2 Beamforming PPDU format

 P3102L28

-The PPDU Type and Training Length fields present within the SC mode header, control mode header and LP SC mode header are used to indicate that a packet is BRP PPDU and the length of the training fields, respectively.
+The PPDU Type and Training Length fields present within the SC mode header, control mode header and LP SC mode header are used to indicate that a PPDU is BRP PPDU and the length of the training fields, respectively.

 P3102L48, P3455L35

-The minimum duration of the data field of a BRP PPDU when sent in an SC mode is aBRPminSCblocks SC blocks (see …) and, if needed, the data field of the packet shall be extended by extra zero padding to generate the required number of SC blocks.
+The minimum duration of the data field of a BRP PPDU when sent in an SC mode is aBRPminSCblocks SC blocks (see …) and, if needed, the Data field of the PPDU shall be extended by extra zero padding to generate the required number of SC blocks.

 P3103L46, P3456L8

-The beam refinement AGC field is composed of 4N AGC subfields.
-Each AGC subfield consists of the sequence [Ga 64 Ga 64 Ga 64 Ga 64 Ga 64 ] when the packet is transmitted using the SC mode and [Gb 64 Gb 64 Gb 64 Gb 64 Gb 64 ] when the PPDU is transmitted using the control mode.
+The AGC field in the BRP PPDU is composed of 4N AGC subfields.
+Each AGC subfield consists of the sequence [Ga 64 Ga 64 Ga 64 Ga 64 Ga 64 ] when the PPDU is transmitted using the SC mode and [Gb 64 Gb 64 Gb 64 Gb 64 Gb 64 ] when the PPDU is transmitted using the control mode.
 The sequences Ga 64 and Gb 64 are defined in 20.10 (Golay sequences).
 The sequences are transmitted using rotated π/2-BPSK modulation.